The Function of The Front Foot in Treflip

 So why does it flip?

-Does the result of the experiment mean the front foot does nothing?
+Does the experiment prove that the front foot does nothing?

-Think about it: If you push down the tail without the front foot, the board flips over before it has any chance to pinch down the rear truck, right?
-So try considering the front foot as a sort of counter weight.
+Consider the following: if you push down the tail without the front foot, the board will overturn before it has any chance to compress the rear truck.
+In this sense, the front foot functions as a counterweight, maintaining balance until the scoop is executed.

 Re-summary

-#1 Crouch down with weight on front foot
+#1 Crouch with weight on the front foot

-When my body has momentum to go up, I finally scoop.
-And by this time, my front foot practically is not in touch with my board anymore.
-If you want, you could also add some style to it by extending your front foot.
+Once my body has upward momentum, I initiate the scoop.
+By this time, my front foot is almost no longer in contact with the deck.
+If preferred, you can also add style by extending your front foot after leaving the board.

 Leave a Reply